c3lang/c3-web/src/content/docs/references/docs/anyinterfaces.md

     order: 122
 ---

-## Working with the type of `any*` at runtime.
+## Working with the type of `any` at runtime.

-The `any*` type is recommended for writing code that is polymorphic at runtime where macros are not appropriate.
+The `any` type is recommended for writing code that is polymorphic at runtime where macros are not appropriate.
 It can be thought of as a typed `void*`.
-Note that it is a fat pointer and is two pointers wide (unlike `void*`).
-It cannot be dereferenced.

-An `any*` can be created by assigning any pointer to it.
-You can then query the `any*` type for the typeid of the enclosed type (the type the pointer points to) using the `type` field.
+An `any` can be created by assigning any pointer to it.
+You can then query the `any` type for the typeid of the enclosed type (the type the pointer points to) using the `type` field.

 This allows switching over the typeid, either using a normal switch: